 # 4. Letting the wrong people take over the reins

-# 4. How to get out of bad meetings.
+# 4. How to get out of bad meetings and increase productivity.
 Some pieces of advice

 What to do about too many meetings?
 Can we stop the meeting madness?
 Well, certainly we can try.
 Renewing the company’s attitude to meetings requires collective effort but it can significantly improve team performance, team collaboration, and employees’ satisfaction with work-life balance within a few months.
 Changes should take place at the organizational level, with workers’ impressions and needs taken into account.